Marcin-Blazowski/k8s-hardway-azure/docs/02-compute-resources.md

 ## Provision Compute Resources

-- Click the button above to deploye ARM template on your Azure cloud.
+- Click the button below to deploy ARM template on your Azure cloud.
 Use CTRL + Click to open in a new tab.

 [![Deploy To Azure](../docs/images/deploy-to-azure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMarcin-Blazowski%2Fk8s-hardway-azure%2Fmain%2Fazure%2Fazuredeploy-k8s-hardway.json)